-Chapter 9: Health Action Plan on Extreme Weather Events and its Health Impacts
+Health Action Plan on Extreme Weather Event-Related Health Issues

 Floods, droughts, cyclones, earthquakes, and landslides have been a recurrent phenomenon in the history of the Indian sub-continent.
 About 60% of the landmass is prone to earthquakes of various intensities, over 40 million hectares is prone to floods, about 8% of the total area is prone to cyclones and 68% of the area is susceptible to drought.
 Hotspot and Vulnerability to Extreme Weather Events(EWE).